-10. SUSPENSIONS
+8. SUSPENSIONS

-10.1 Definition of Suspensions
+8.1 Definition of Suspensions

-Failure to pay tuition fees and/or related charges, or make appropriate arrangements to pay tuition fees, by the relevant deadline, will lead to a student being suspended.
+Failure to pay tuition fees and/or related charges, or make appropriate arrangements to pay tuition fees, by the relevant deadline, will may lead to a student being suspended.
 Students under suspension will not be eligible to enrol or graduate.
-The University reserves the right to withhold a degree certificate or transcript from any student who is in debt to the University.
-Such a debt includes outstanding tuition fees and/or related charges owed to the University, as included in the Tuition Fees and Related Charges Schedule, available on www.qub.ac.uk/tuitionfees.
-By withholding the degree certificate or transcript, the University will not be precluded from pursuing repayment of the debt by, for example, using a debt recovery agency.
+The University reserves the right to withhold a degree certificate or transcript from any student who is in debt to the University for unpaid tuition fees and/or related charges.
+The University reserves the right to seek to recover any debts using a debt recovery agency-

-10.2 Re-registration
+8.2 Re-registration

 The University reserves the right to request payment in full prior to registration or reregistration from any student who has had a previous outstanding debt with the University.
+The University reserves the right to refuse re-registration to any student with outstanding tuition fee debt.

-FEE APPEALS PROCESS
+9. FEE APPEALS PROCESS

-11.1 Background
+9.1 Background

-A student may wish to appeal the basis on which his/her fee has been calculated, or appeal a decision on a fee adjustment due to exceptional circumstances, made by the Tuition Fee Liability Review Group.
+An applicant or student may wish to appeal the basis on which his/her fee has been calculated, or appeal a decision on a fee adjustment due to exceptional circumstances, made by the Tuition Fee Liability Review Group.
 Details of the basis for appeals are set out below.

-11.2 Calculation of Tuition Fee
+9.2 Calculation of Tuition Fee